-At Cavendish Homecare we are experts in providing Palliative Homecare for individuals with terminal illnesses who want to remain in their own homes.
-We work to support the patients and their families with sensitive and comforting Palliative care.
+At Cavendish Homecare we are experts in providing palliative homecare for individuals with terminal illnesses who want to remain in their own homes.
+We work to support the patients and their families with sensitive and comforting palliative care.

-Please call our Homecare team on 0203 008 5210 or email us firstname.lastname@example.org to see how we can assist you.
+Please call our Homecare Team on 0203 008 5210 or email us firstname.lastname@example.org to see how we can assist you.